DFEC-R2D2/r2d2/readme.md

 # Fit Development: Brassboard

 This was the next level and allowed development/testing against the exact hardware and interfaces in R2.
+This allowed the team setup the full wiring harness with relays, test out PCBs designed (there were several versions), test out the dome slip ring wiring harness and ensure full HW and SW integration.

 <img src="pics/brass-board-1.jpg" width="400px">